peterdemaeyer/supernova-parent/README.md

 # Features

+This and child projects follow [Semantic Versioning](https://semver.org/).
+Incompatible API changes require a new major version.
+Compatible API changes require a new minor version.
+Compatible bug fixes require a new patch version.

 |Release versions must only depend on release versions.
 Release versions must thus not depend on any snapshot|
 |100% code coverage by default.|
 |Dependency management has dependencies of preferred third-party dependencies only.